virusme/Automated-Trader-for-The-Chartist/README.md

 <br>
 * **Safety Checks & Intelligent Features**
 	* [The Chartist](https://www.thechartist.com.au)'s trades are never processed more than once
-	* Account capital is always retrieved based on the currency settings
+	* Account capital is always retrieved based on the equity currency settings i.e. you could trade with your AUD equity on NASDAQ directly
 	* Check for duplicate orders
 	* BUY order will not be placed if an OPEN position already exists in your portfolio
 	* SELL order will not placed if an OPEN position does not exist in your portfolio (No Short Selling)